TIBCOSoftware/tp-helm-charts/docs/workshop/microk8s/bare-metal-data-plane/README.md

 > [!NOTE]
 >
 > If your Linux distribution does not have snapd installed, refer to the [Snapd documentation](https://snapcraft.io/docs/installing-snapd?_gl=1*5lusz1*_gcl_au*ODQ2OTcyMzUuMTcxNTIwNDM0Mg..*_ga*MTI2MDc5Mzg0OC4xNzE1MjAzNDg3*_ga_5LTL1CNEJM*MTcyMDQ2OTg0OS4xMS4xLjE3MjA0Njk4NjYuNDMuMC4w) for more information to install first.

+> [!NOTE]
+>
+> If you had selected the _Basic setup of the Control Tower Data Plane_, you can download the generated installation script `dpinstall.sh` with options to install and uninstall MicroK8s on your system.
+You can skip this section and move on to the section [Install Prometheus for Metrics](#install-prometheus-for-metrics).

 1. **Download and install MicroK8s**